bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 ===============
-zif.sedna.utils
+zif.sedna.sednaobject
 ===============

-Utils has a couple of classes to make interaction with the Sedna server a bit more pythonic and friendly.
+sednaobject has a couple of classes to make interaction with the Sedna server a bit more pythonic and friendly.

 We'll start with the usual test document in the test database: